VicenzoMantilla/RR-DEV-VM-SEM01/README.md

 ### Executing
-You can download the project from this repository and open the 'index.html' file on your browser to see the template or you can access it clicking on its [GithubPage](https://palomaquiroz.github.io/1stWeekNews/)
+You can download the project from this repository and open the 'index.html' file on your browser to see the template or you can access by clicking on this link [GithubPage](https://vicenzomantilla.github.io/RR-DEV-VM-SEM01/)

-And that's it! :smile: